PDC World Cup of Darts: Format

 In March 2023, the PDC announced a completely revamped format for the following tournament set to happen between 15–18 June 2023.
-This new format would consist of 40 different nations for the first time in the events history and a group stage for the first time since 2013.
-12 groups of 3 countries will be drawn, with the winner of each group advancing into the second round, while the top four ranked countries would automatically advance into the second round.
+This new format consisted of 40 different nations for the first time in the events history and a group stage for the first time since 2013.
+12 groups of 3 countries were drawn, with the winner of each group advancing into the second round, while the top four ranked countries automatically advance into the second round.
 This format also consisted of doubles throughout the competition for the first time.